-Charismatic aroma and flavours of Kerala style Sardine Fish Roast will lure your taste bulb till the last bite and even after
+The charismatic aroma and flavours of Kerala-style Sardine Fish Roast will lure your taste buds till the last bite and even after.

 It is lunch time and you are craving for some South Indian.
 Dosa, Idli, Rawa, Sambhar, Vada are the few delicacies that would arise in your mind when you think of South Indian food.
 But there is much more than that, not to mention, full of spices, aroma, tanginess and zest.
 What we don't realise is that the mouthwatering and lips-smacking flavours of Non vegetarian segment of south Indian cuisine still remains in the niche segment of the overall south Indian cookery.
 Mathi Roast or Sardine roast is one such absolutely full of flavour and savoury dish that would lure your taste bulb till the last bite and even after.
 This flavour bomb dish is something what your taste buds will need, what your appetite will need and what your mind will need once you try it.
 This fall in love dish is very easy to cook and very savoury to eat.

 Trivia and History